Monteverdi at 450: Experiments in Sound, Image, and Movement

 closed Dec 23 – Jan 4; also closed Jan 15

 Thursday Roundtable, Thu, Dec 7, 3 – 6 pm

 "Rethinking Monteverdi: Castellucci, Bergman, Feuer"

 To consider revisitations of Monteverdi by Romeo Castellucci, Ingmar Bergman, and Donya Feuer, speakers include: Mark Franko (Temple U.), Piersandra Di Matteo (Fine Arts Academy, Bologna); with video interventions by Castellucci and sound artist Scott Gibbons

 "From Monteverdi to Bergman"

-TENET ensemble will perform works by Monteverdi, followed by a short dance film collaboration by Ingmar Bergman and Donya Feuer, “De Fördömda Kvinnornas Dans”
+TENET will perform works by Monteverdi, and soprano Lucy Shelton will perform a work by Luciano Berio, along with a short dance film collaboration by Ingmar Bergman and Donya Feuer

 Giuseppe Gerbino (Columbia University)